ovadiagal/kalendar/README.md

 # Kalendar
-Name in progress.
+Name in progress 🥬

 Run with `npm run ios`
-Ask for the `.env` file
+Make sure you have the `.env` file w/ keys